dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 The counters we are interested in are `icache_64b.iftag_hit:u`, `idq.dsb_uops:u`, `idq.mite_uops:u` and `idq.ms_uops:u`.
 Consider each of them separately:

  - `icache_64b.iftag_hit` - As per the [Intel System Programming Manual](https://software.intel.com/content/dam/develop/public/us/en/documents/325384-sdm-vol-3abcd.pdf) it counts "Instruction fetch tag lookups that hit in the instruction cache (L1I)".
-The modern CPU caches however stores a memory address along with a cache line.
-The address basically consists of 3 components: offset, index and tag.
+Modern CPU caches however store a memory address along with a cache line.
+The address consists of 3 components: offset, index and tag.
 The index is used to determine possible ways a line may occupy in the cache and the tag is used to check if the address is actually cached.
 IDK if the "Instruction fetch tag" is the same or has empty or non-empty overlapping with the address tag.

  - `idq.dsb_uops` - Counts the number of micro-ops delivered from the uops cache.

  - `idq.mite_uops` - Counts the number of micro-ops delivered from the Legacy Decode Pipeline

- - `idq.ms_uops` - Counts the number of micro-ops delivered from Microcode Sequencer
+ - `idq.ms_uops` - Counts the number of micro-ops delivered from the Microcode Sequencer

 The `:u` suffix means that the counters will be collected for user code only which runs in the ring 3.
 It is natively supported by the Intel hardware and implemented as a dedicated bit in the `IA32_PERFEVTSEL` MSR.
 Here is how the Intel System Programming Manual depicts the `IA32_PERFEVTSEL` structure: